trentkan/rates_api/README.md

 # README

-To run this application, simply type `rails s` from the project directory.
+To run this application, type `bundle install` and then `rails s` from the project directory.
-To view API endpoints available, visit `localhost:3000/api-docs`.
+To run tests, type `bundle install` and then `bundle exec rspec` To view API endpoints available, visit `localhost:3000/api-docs`.

 Design decisions: All rates must be submitted in the same timezone